-The village of Gonies is located in the hinterland of Hersonissos Municipality and is built amphitheatrically at the western foothills of Mount Selena, at the edge of the Dikti mountain range, at an altitude of 290 meters on the way to the Lasithi Plateau.
-It is 35km southeast of Heraklion and 15km from Port of Hersonissos.
+The village of Gonies is located in the hinterland in the Municipality of Chersonissos.
+It is built amphitheatrically at the western foothills of Mount Selena, at the edge of the Dikti mountain range, at an altitude of 290 meters on the way to the Lasithi Plateau.
+It is 35km southeast of Heraklion and 15km from Chersonissos Port.
 Gonies (corners) was named after the location of the village, as it is located in the eastern corner of the area called Lagada.

 The village was mentioned for the first time in a Venetian document of 1283.
 In 1333, Gonies, the village of Krasi and the monastery of Kera, were a feud of the Latin Patriarchate of Constantinople, so the Catholic Bishop had the right to rent it.
 It is worth mentioning that many of the fighters who fought during the Ottoman domination and during the Cretan revolutions came from Gonies.
 Gonies was the revolutionary center of the Eastern Pediada and was repeatedly repressed by the Turks.

 Above the village of Gonies, at the northern end of Mount Louloudaki, Flektro settlement was discovered at 900 meters altitude and dates back to the period 1200-800BC.
 Today, in Flektro, there are scattered shells and ruins of masonry and square rooms and it probably functioned as acropolis and fortress to protect their inhabitants from hostile raids.
 The view from Flektro is impressive and the entire valley of Lagada with its villages, the northern side of the Lasithi Mountains and the Cretan Sea can be seen from there.